olpeh/olpeh.github.io/_drafts/react-suspense.md

 ![Get started with React Suspense]({{ "/images/04-react-suspense/dan-abramov-on-twitter.png" | prepend: site.baseurl }})
 [Link to the original tweet](https://twitter.com/dan_abramov/status/1054940536161865729){:target="\_blank"}

-You could literally get started in 60 seconds as you can see from [this 60s video](https://twitter.com/siddharthkp/status/1055063531328987136){:target="\_blank"}.
+You could literally get started in 60 seconds as you can see from this [60s video](https://twitter.com/siddharthkp/status/1055063531328987136){:target="\_blank"}.

 But, then again, in a real world project things aren't always that simple.
-Before doing anything I had to upgrade bunch of npm packages and then start trying to use `React.lazy`.
+Before doing anything I had to upgrade a bunch of npm packages and then get started trying to use `React.lazy`.
-The first thing that struck me when trying to use lazy was a typing error:
+The first thing that struck me when trying to use lazy was an error with types:

 ```typescript
 .../node_modules/@types/react/index has no exported member 'lazy'